 21. There are currently no health-based guidance values (HBGV) with respect to ginger or its main components.
-Exposure to ginger was considered based on information found on supplement and tincture composition and background diet, but the variability of available supplements meant exposure also varied, which made comparison difficult.

-22. The NHS and NICE support the use of ginger tea and biscuits as a nonpharmacological intervention for nausea and vomiting in pregnancy (NHS, 2021; NICE, 2021).
-Generally, amounts of 1 g ginger per day are probably safe (NHS, 2022).
-Anecdotally, 1-1.5 g per day has also been advised during pregnancy (Healthline, 2020; Mother and baby, 2022).
-It is advised that supplements should be used only under the advice and supervision of a medical professional.
+22. The NHS recommends, among other suggestions, trying foods or drinks containing ginger to ease symptoms of morning sickness and state that during pregnancy a person should check with a pharmacist before taking ginger supplements (NHS, 2024).
+NICE also recommended that ginger in fresh, tea, capsule, or syrup form could be used as a non-pharmacological intervention for mild to moderate nausea and vomiting in pregnancy (NICE, 2021).
+Anecdotally, 1-1.5 g per day of ginger has been recommended during pregnancy from online sources such as Healthline and Mother and Baby (Healthline, 2020; Mother and Baby, 2022).
+It is advised that supplements should be used in pregnancy only under the advice and supervision of a medical professional.